SupreetKurdekar/Adaptive-Manual-Assembly-Tracking-and-Guidance/README.md

   While such systems already exist most of them are stuck to one rigid predefined assembly sequence.
 This system allows one to explore different assembly sequences, to select bad sequences, remembering them for future users and also affords the user the opportunity to return to a feasible state in the assembly.

 ## Connectivity Graph
+The assembly component connectivity graph is the only input required by the system.
+In a commercial setting this can be directly extracted from a CAD model of the assembly.

+%% put image for chair %%

 ## AND/OR Tree for Assembly Sequence Encoding

+This AND/OR Tree is the heart of the system.
+The tree captures all possible assembly sequences - feasible and infeasible.
+This tree is automatically generated from the Connectivity Graph.

+Each node represents a sub-assembly among all possible sub-assemblies in final subassembly.

+The hierarchy shows the direction of assembly, wherein addition of each new piece, takes the system one assembly step further.

+**Geometrical Infeasibility** is when two sub-assemblies have no connectivity in the connectivity according to the connectivity graph.

+**Mechanical Infeasibility** is when a previous connection makes further connections impossible.

+%% put graph for chair %%

+##

 ![cover](doc/cover.png) ![mask](doc/sugar.gif)